hikmahdwi/Build-Pipeline-with-Apache-Beam/README.md

 Built using Apache Beam, and several services from Google such as Google Pub/Sub and Cloud Storage.

-This pipeline is divided into 2 processes, namely the data withdrawal process and the normalization process.
+This pipeline is divided into 2 processes: the data retrieval process and the normalization process.